ec-inno/secgen-ecip-news/packages/gatsby-source-drupal-jsonapi-eci/README.md

 ## Reasoning

-- JSON API module in Drupal 8 has [issues with multilingualism](https://www.drupal.org/project/issues/jsonapi?text=translations&status=Open&priorities=All&categories=All&version=All&component=All)
+- JSON:API module in Drupal 8 has [issues with multilingualism](https://www.drupal.org/project/issues/jsonapi?text=translations&status=Open&priorities=All&categories=All&version=All&component=All)
 - Hard to pass per-node list of available translations from Drupal.
-(Normalizer pattern has been deprecated in JSON API module and the new Field Enhancer Plugin does not cover for the scenario to add translations in node's `attributes` in JSON API responses.
+(Normalizer pattern has been deprecated in JSON:API module and the new Field Enhancer Plugin does not cover for the scenario to add translations in node's `attributes` in JSON:API responses.
 Adding the list of translations in a computed field is also not optimal because values are calculated on each entity load.

 ## Notes